 Client admins and client editors can create a generative procedure from within a use case.

-For helpful advice, see Best practices for creating generative procedures.
+For helpful advice, see Best practices for creating generative procedures for AI agents with agentic AI.

 To create a generative procedure